santoshdahale/iso20022-message-catalogue/README.md

 python scraper.py
 ```

-This will download the latest XSD schemas and update the `iso20022_messages.json` file with their metadata.
+This will download the latest XSD schemas and update the JSON files with their metadata.

 Alternatively, rely on the GitHub Action to automatically update the schemas and metadata daily.

-Access the schemas in the `iso20022-schemas/` directory and metadata in `iso20022_messages.json` for integration into other projects or analysis.
+Access the schemas in the `iso20022-schemas/` directory where the schemas are sorted into folders based on the associated message set.

 ## License